slatedocs/slate/source/includes/aws/_objects.md

 > The above command returns the binary that represent the file downloaded.

-Required Query Parameters | &nbsp;
+Mandatory Query Parameters | &nbsp;
 ---- | -----------
 `bucketName`<br/>*string* | Name of the bucket to download the file from.
 `regionName`<br/>*string* | Name of the region to download the file from.